HamadKhushik/UCSD-Text-Editor/README.md

 Spelling suggestion
 ---------------------
-SPelling Suggestion is implemented using a linked list and BFS algorithm.
+Spelling Suggestion is implemented using a linked list and BFS algorithm.
 Spelling suggestion are based off string mutations of the original word.
 A threshold of 1000 words is enforeced to look for spelling suggestion so as not to deviate too far from the original word.

 Benchmarking
 -------------